-To perform the comparison, because measure names in the two sources do not match, assumptions were made to match MPS measures with BCR measures.
+EEC explicitly provides Lifetime MMBtu (gas programs) and Lifetime MWh (electric program) portfolio-level targets in the “Recommended Targets for Energy Efficiency and Active Peak Demand Reduction Savings for 2024-2026" report.
+To perform the sector-level comparison, because measure names in the two sources do not match, assumptions were made to match MPS measures with BCR measures.
 This matching process could have potentially created some disparities in the comparison.
 With this caveat in mind, the primary differences between the MPS Refresh and BCR include:

 Planned quantities of measures.
 The difference in quantities between the MPS Refresh and the Company’s goals is largely driven by unconstrained budget increases allowed in the MPS Refresh.
 The significantly higher quantities in the MPS Refresh caused savings to be significantly higher for many measures.